kptdev/kpt/site/book/03-packages/01-getting-a-package.md

-Packaging in kpt based on Git forking.
-Packages are published by committing them to a Git repository and packages are consumed by creating a new fork of the package.
+Packaging in kpt is based on Git forking.
+Producers publish packages by committing them to a Git repository.
+Consumers fork the package to use it.

 Let's revisit the Wordpress example: